geoffcoyne/Mood-Tracker/README.md

 4. Now run `\c mooddatabase` to connect to the database
 5. Next to create the table to hold your mood data run `CREATE TABLE mood  (id SERIAL, mood SMALLINT, date DATE);`
 6. Next create a user for PHP to use to alter data on the database by running `CREATE USER your_username WITH PASSWORD 'your_password;'` *Note: The username and password should be the same as what you put in the .ini file*
+7. Now grant your user permission to select, instert, and update your table by running `GRANT SELECT, INSERT, UPDATE ON mood TO your_username`
-7. You can now exit your database using `exit` and exit the postgres user by running `exit` again
+7. You can now exit your database using `\q` and exit the postgres user by running `exit`

 #### Viewing the your website
 Your website should not be live at localhost or whatever your public IP address is!